cgsecurity/testdisk_documentation/repairing_filesystem.rst

 -----------------------------------

 The first sector of a FAT filesystem is named boot sector.
 It contains the main filesystem properties and some small code necessary only to start the computer from this partition.
 If the boot sector is damaged, it's impossible to access your data.
-Windows `chkdsk` or Linux `fsck` can not repair a filesystem without a valid boot sector, they return error message like *Chkdsk is not available for RAW drives*.
+Windows :command:`chkdsk` or Linux :command:`fsck` can not repair a filesystem without a valid boot sector, they return error message like *Chkdsk is not available for RAW drives*.
 Fortunately TestDisk can find all the parameters that need to be recorded in the boot sector and rewrite this sector, so further repair operations or normal access can be conducted.

- * start testdisk
+ * start TestDisk
  * select the device containing the partition (avoid drive letter like D:)
  * confirm the partition table type
  * go in the Advanced menu